 While every effort was made to ensure representativeness of the data, there were several limitations to the survey design.
 In terms of geographic coverage, the Colombia sample design consisted of the six largest metropolitan areas and their surrounding areas based on their diversity and importance.
-The Amazonian region was excluded from the survey: it is remote and difficult to access, and while it is nearly one-third of Colombia's land area, it represents less than two percent of the population.
-This region was also excluded due to US travel advisories on the Venezuelan and Ecuadorian borders.
-The six departments included in the study selected represented almost 65 percent and over 75 percent of the remaining population and GDP, respectively.
+The Amazonian region was excluded from the survey: it is remote and difficult to access, and while it is nearly one-third of Colombia's land area, it represents less than 2% of the population.
+Five departments were excluded due to US travel advisories on the Venezuelan and Ecuadorian borders.
+The six study departments selected represented almost 65% and over 75% of the remaining population and GDP, respectively.

 Regardless of geography, the dual modes used in Colombia (CAPI and CATI) utilized different sampling approaches in their design: the CAPI portion did not use sample lists, whereas CATI selected participants from country-specific business registries which excluded informal businesses.
 CATI was used to survey formal micro, small and medium businesses.
 CAPI covered micro, small and medium formal and informal businesses.
-This presented additional challenges in estimation given different probabilities of selection for medium-size enterprises included in both modes.
+This presented additional challenges in estimation given different probabilities of selection for medium size enterprises included in both modes.

-In terms of geography, both modes (CAPI and CATI) were used in Bogotá: CAPI covered all three business sizes while CATI was used primarily to reach mediumsize businesses.
+In terms of geography, both modes (CAPI and CATI) were used in Bogotá: CAPI covered all three business sizes while CATI was used primarily to reach medium size businesses.
 As both modes were used for medium businesses in Bogotá, a mode weight was applied within Bogotá to medium businesses only.